Miicroo/process-controller/README.md

 A: Nope, HTTP does not support streaming responses.

 Q: Why would I use this instead of a real terminal?
-A: It is a (fairly) simple way to control processes, especially long-runnings commands that for instance start/stop/compiles some program.
+A: It is a (fairly) simple way to control processes, especially long-runnings commands like "start/stop/compile some program".
 However, if you are more into terminals and feel that typing commands is sufficient, this project is completely unnecessary.